httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 The default value of the incremental parameter is `false` (`0`).

-If a client makes concurrent requests with the incremental parameter set to `false`, there is no benefit serving responses with the same urgency concurrently because the client is not going to process those responses incrementally.
+If a client makes concurrent requests with the incremental parameter set to `false`, there is no benefit in serving responses with the same urgency concurrently because the client is not going to process those responses incrementally.
 Serving non-incremental responses with the same urgency one by one, in the order in which those requests were generated, is considered to be the best strategy.